-Newborn male circumcision is becoming more popular.
+Newborn male Circumcision Melbourne is becoming more popular.
 Both parents and newborns have done it.
 Many people are starting to question whether this is a good practice or not.
 Some protection is provided by male circumcision from HIV and other sexually transmitted diseases.
 There is evidence that circumcision of newborn males does not increase the risk of developing cancer in female partners than it does for intact males.
 This may be due to the newborn’s lack of sensitivity.

 Parents make many decisions when circumforming their newborn son.
 First, they choose a location on the newborn’s body that is not easily irritated.
 This is usually located on the top of your head, just below the ears.
 In countries where neonatal circumcision is commonly performed, the doctor uses a retractor, like a bandage, to pull the foreskin back.

 Next, gently pull the foreskin from the glans.
 The foreskin can then be folded over the glans.
 During this process, the newborn is usually wrapped in a towel.
 To make warm water base, a new cloth is used.
 Once the newborn has been warmed, he or she is allowed to be exposed to warm water.

 Most countries perform circumcision.
 There are exceptions in Africa where tradition calls for the procedure to be delayed until after the child has grown a bit longer.
 Some African communities believe that newborn male circumcision delays maturation of the penis, which could lead to abnormalities or even death.

 Although newborn circumcision is not covered by most insurance plans, some providers charge a small fee.
 This helps parents to cover the cost of the procedure.
 The costs can be even higher for married couples, especially if there is another infant in the home.
 Talk to your doctor about the options and the cost of the procedure if you’re planning on having it done.
 Doctors may recommend that men who are not circumcised have the procedure performed.
 This is because it can cause skin infections and other problems later.